-The reflection prompts instructors to record what went especially well in the course, if and how midterm student feedback shaped their approach, and what changes they plan to make next time.
+The reflection prompts instructors to record what went especially well in the course, if and how midway student feedback shaped their approach, and what changes they plan to make next time.
 Beyond that, it gives instructors a chance to reflect on their relationship in the course to inclusive, engaged, and research-led teaching—the principles of teaching excellence articulated by TEP and the Provost’s Teaching Academy and adopted in the selection criteria of UO’s most prestigious teaching awards.

 These questions are:

-- Did you do anything in terms of professional engagement that was relevant to this incarnation of the course.
+- Did you do anything in terms of professional engagement that was relevant to this incarnation of the course?
 For example, did you attend any workshops, read articles about student learning in similar courses, observe colleagues with similar goals for their students?

 - What went really well in the course this term?
 Did you make any changes from the last incarnation of the course or try any novel approaches?